Anon-Exploiter/dirbust/README.md

 ## 🙏 Acknowledgments

 - Functionality in this project draws directly from Dirsearch, with output formatting inspired by Gobuster.
 All rights to the original tools remain with their respective authors.
+- AI as this has been heavily vibe coded.

 For bugs, feature requests, or contributions, please open an issue or pull request!
 Happy busting!